Let's Encrypt Integration with Password Manager Pro

 - An account with Let's Encrypt is created.

-Note: This privilege is available for only the administrator users and only one Let's Encrypt account can be created from Password Manager Pro.
+- Account creation privileges are available only for administrators and only one Let's Encrypt account can be created from PMP.

 After creating an account with Let's Encrypt, you have to generate a certificate request.
 You are then presented with a challenge which you have to fulfill for Let's Encrypt to validate your domain and issue the certificate.